Skip to Main Content

 • Emergency room care

-If this information isn’t on your insurance card, call your insurance company.
+If this information is not on your insurance card, call your insurance company.
 They can let you know details about your plan.

 Prescription coverage

-Your health insurance company might pay for some or all the cost of prescription medicines.
+Your health insurance company may help pay for the cost of prescription medicines.
+Your card may have:

-• Your insurance card has valuable information about how your coverage works.
+• Your insurance card has information about how your health coverage works.

-• You can usually find information about your network and copays on your card.
+• You can usually find your member ID, network details, and copays on your card.

 • If you have questions about how your coverage works, call your insurance company.